 Leeward CC's Study Abroad Programs offer students international travel, the chance to experience another culture first hand and the opportunity to earn college credit.
-Through our own custom programs or affiliations with study abroad organizations, short-term summer, semester-long and year-long programs are currently available to Europe, Asia, Mexico, and South America.
+Summer-long, semester-long, and year-long programs are currently available to Europe, Asia, Mexico, and South America through our custom programs or affiliations with study abroad organizations.
 A number of scholarships for Study Abroad are available to University of Hawai'i community college students through the UHCC office and other organizations.
 Contact the Office of International Programs for more information.

-Short Term Study Groups
+Short-Term Study Groups

-International student groups study English and learn about Hawaiian culture and experience the multi-ethnic aspect of Hawaii.
+International student groups study English and learn about Hawaiian culture and experience the multi-ethnic aspect of Hawai'i.
 Students from other countries can spend one to four weeks on the Leeward campus to attend English classes, meet Leeward students and participate in a variety of cultural activities.
 Contact the Office of International Programs for more information.

-The mission of the Office of International Programs is to support, promote and advance an international dimension on the Leeward campus to facilitate a greater appreciation of cross-cultural relations and international issues in order to prepare students to become global citizens.
-The Office of International Programs provides Admissions and Services to International Students, both in the English Language Institute and the undergraduate program, offers Study Abroad programs, coordinates Short Term Study Programs for visiting groups, and fosters relationships with foreign partner institutions to further the goals in internationalizing the campus.
+The mission of the Office of International Programs is to support, promote and advance an international dimension on the Leeward campus and facilitate a greater appreciation of cross-cultural relations and international issues in order to prepare students to become global citizens.
+The Office of International Programs provides admissions and services to international students, both in the English Language Institute and the undergraduate program; offers Study Abroad programs; coordinates Short-Term Study Programs for visiting groups; and fosters relationships with foreign partner institutions to further the goals in internationalizing the campus.